Las Meninas: Painting materials

-A thorough technical investigation including a pigment analysis of Las Meninas was conducted around 1981 in the Museo del Prado.
+A thorough technical investigation including a pigment analysis was conducted around 1981 in the Museo del Prado.
 The analysis revealed the usual pigments of the Baroque period frequently used by Velázquez in his other paintings.
 The main pigments used for this painting were lead white, azurite (for the skirt of the kneeling menina), vermilion and red lake, ochres and carbon blacks.